Friday, 4 August 2023

 Lovely countryside but it was time to return to the harbour and the ship

-Behind the town the old fortifications can be seen
+Behind the town the old fortifications still stand watch

 Cocktail of the day

-Every day there was a different cocktail but I have posted this one for two reasons - it is made with gin and the name is hilarious, Corpse Revivor No 2.
-I don't know what happened to the first Revivor!
+Every day there was a different cocktail but I have posted this one for two reasons - it is made with gin and the name is hilarious, Corpse Reviver No 2.
+I don't know what happened to the first Reviver!
 Ingredients: Gin, Dry Vermouth, lemon juice, Triple Sec, Absinthe.
-A real powerhouse.
+It looks harmless but it is a real powerhouse.

 No comments: